Chartered Institute of Logistics and Transport in the UK: Vice-Presidents

 The Institute's Vice-Presidents include parliamentarians, policy officials, academics and leaders from the public transport, freight and supply chain sectors.

 Chair

 The CILT Chair actively engages with members and helps develop CILT, to ensure all members are represented at both board and executive level.
 The chair has ultimate governance responsibility for the Institute and is elected for a maximum of four years.
-The current Chair is Vikram Singla FCILT, a senior executive with Oracle.
+The current Chair is Anna-Jane Hunter FCILT.